 The College’s graphic identity system is the primary graphic tool for identifying Elmira College.
 The official College logo consists of two parts: the wordmark “Elmira College” and the Seal.

 The relative position and proportions of the wordmark and Seal are locked.
 These arrangements should not be altered in any way.
-If none of these arrangements fits your application, or if a vendor suggests that you alter an arrangement to accommodate their production methods, please contact the Office of Public Relations and we will work with you and the vendor to find a solution.
+If none of these arrangements fits your application, or if a vendor suggests that you alter an arrangement to accommodate their production methods, please contact the Office of Communications and Marketing and we will work with you and the vendor to find a solution.

 Minimum Sizes for Print

 In order to retain the integrity of the seal design and the readability of the wordmarks, it is recommended that none of the logos ever be printed so the Seal is less than 1/4" high.
 The proportions and relative positions of the Seal and wordmark in any of the logos should not be altered.

 Although the logo may be printed in a limited number of colors, it may be printed on almost any color background.
 It may be printed on any solid color, screen of color, textured, illustrative or photographic background that is light enough to provide sufficient contrast for clarity and legibility.

 Although the logo may be printed on a variety of backgrounds, no words or images should overlap or merge with it.
 It should never be combined with another symbol or logo.